IsometricShahil/dimag/README.md

 This library is licensed under the MIT license, do whatever you want with it.

 ## To Do
-The library lacks a lot of functionality right now which will be added soon™.. </br>
 * Implement crossover.
 * Think about a `Population` class.
 * Add backpropagation (supervised learning).